f

 Such a clear awareness, like a soft "question mark" that lets one check throughout time the state of the truth of a subject again and again, or the change of the term, in something else not carrying the characteristic of absolute the word Truth comes with, would lead to an easier and faster evolvement of our understanding of reality, nature, and the interconnected way the universe's system works.

-By beginning to challenge any of your Truths, you start a journey of possible discovery of a more expanded truth, the results you can use to shape, optimize, and speed up the way you look at the universe, the far and the very close realities that surround you.
+By beginning to challenge any of your Truths, you start a journey of possible discovery of a more expanded truth, the results you can use to shape, optimize, and speed up how you look at the universe, the far and the very close realities surrounding you.

 The absolute truth is the systemic knowledge of all decisions, all possible decisions, and all elements of all decision-making processes.